wvchallenges/se-challenge-expenses/Wave/README.txt

 6. If you have chosen to deploy Web API then grab the endpoint and update the endpoint in constants.js file in the UI project.

-7. Deploy and Run the UI project or hit the following deployed URL and get the experience http://waveemployeemigration.azurewebsites.net/
+7. Deploy and Run the UI project or hit the following deployed URL, Upload the csv file included in this solution and get the experience
+You can login to the database and see the data migration http://waveemployeemigration.azurewebsites.net/